JohnPaulinePineda/Portfolio_Project_44/docs/index.md

 ### 1.3.6 Model Selection <a class="anchor" id="1.3.6"></a>

-1. The **CNN Model With No Regularization** demonstrated the following validation set performance for all image categories:
+1. The **CNN Model With No Regularization** demonstrated the following internal validation set performance for all image categories:
     * **Precision** = 0.9202
     * **Recall** = 0.9125
     * **F1 Score** = 0.9129
-2. The **CNN Model With Dropout Regularization** demonstrated the following validation set performance for all image categories:
+2. The **CNN Model With Dropout Regularization** demonstrated the following internal validation set performance for all image categories:
     * **Precision** = 0.9242
     * **Recall** = 0.9208
     * **F1 Score** = 0.9210
-3. The **CNN Model With Batch Normalization Regularization** demonstrated the following validation set performance for all image categories:
+3. The **CNN Model With Batch Normalization Regularization** demonstrated the following internal validation set performance for all image categories:
     * **Precision** = 0.9107
     * **Recall** = 0.9083
     * **F1 Score** = 0.9081
-4. The **CNN Model With Dropout and Batch Normalization Regularization** demonstrated the following validation set performance for all image categories:
+4. The **CNN Model With Dropout and Batch Normalization Regularization** demonstrated the following internal validation set performance for all image categories:
     * **Precision** = 0.9182
     * **Recall** = 0.9166
     * **F1 Score** = 0.9167
-5. The **CNN Model With Dropout Regularization** had the best validation set performance and was selected among all candidate models.
+5. The **CNN Model With Dropout Regularization** had the best internal validation set performance and was selected among all candidate models.
     * **Precision** = 0.9242
     * **Recall** = 0.9208
     * **F1 Score** = 0.9210
 6. While the classification results have been sufficiently high, the current study can be further extended to achieve optimal model performance through the following:
     * Conduct model hyperparameter tuning given sufficient analysis time and higher computing power
     * Formulate deeper neural network architectures to better capture spatial hierarchies and features in the input images
+    * Implement callback functions to automate training adjustments, reduce human intervention, and enhance both training efficiency and model performance
+        * Use **Early Stopping** to halt training when the validation performance stops improving, preventing overfitting and saving computational resources
+        * Use **Learning Rate Reduction on Performance Plateaus** to automatically adjust the learning rate when the validation loss plateaus, allowing for better convergence
+        * Use **Model Checkpointing** to ensure that the model is saved at its best performance, even if subsequent epochs result in overfitting
     * Apply various techniques to interpret the CNN models by understanding and visualizing the features and decisions made at each layer
     * Consider an imbalanced dataset and apply remedial measures to address unbalanced classification to accurately reflect real-world scenario